7ock/Learn/README.md

 # Learn
-- so hard to git it
+- so hard to get it